kevinaud/dynamic-forms-docs/Welcome file.md

 			- Here's what can go wrong if you decide to use a bunch of if statements instead of using a class that implements the Visitor interface
 				- Let's say the View Models were being generated the first way, by using if statements to check the concrete type of each rule.
 				- Someone goes in and creates a new Rule type, let's call it `EvenNumberFormRule`
-				- After that, they go and add a method for `EvenNumberFormRule` to the IFormRuleVisitor interface and run the application... everything works!
+				- After that, they go add a method for `EvenNumberFormRule` to the IFormRuleVisitor interface and run the application... everything works!
 No errors!
 				- But does everything really work?
 No, because they never added another if statement for `EvenNumberFormRule` to the code that is generating the View Models (or anywhere else where there is a bunch of if statements checking the type).
+				- Now let's say the View Models were being generated the second way, with a ViewModelBuilder
 ## Front End

  - The front end consists of two VueJS applications